Token Search API FAQ

 - Start with specific chains relevant to your use case

-- Implement proper error handling for invalid chain identifiers
+for production applications - Implement proper error handling for invalid chain identifiers

 - Consider rate limiting and caching strategies